lwoodson/redisqs/README.md

 ```

 The intent is for RedisQS to mimic the behavior of the Amazon Java SDK's
 AmazonSQS implementation as closely as possible.
+Not every feature is
-Refer to the SDK's javadocs
+implemented, however.
+Refer to the SDK's javadocs and the tests here
-and the tests here for more information.
+for more information.

 ## Getting